SoftUni-Internal/interactive-content/EN/00-Intro-to-NodeJs/07-Homework.md

 [image assetsSrc="JS-BackEnd-Intro-To-Nodejs-Homework-38.jpg" /]

-In other words, the server doesn't have the functionality to serve static files.
+In other words, the server does not have the functionality to serve static files.
 We will take care of that in the next section.

 [/slide]